MsMc24/G1-finalproject/Student Class Worksheet.md

 ## 🎧🎧🎧Third Listen: Listening for review.
 (Remember to raise hand if you need the teacher to stop the recording)

-*Preview the true or false questions, then listen and answer with your partner after clicking the link.*
+*Preview the comprehension questions, then listen and answer with your partner after clicking the link.*
 1. What is the name of the main character?
 2. What is the name of the village?
 3. What did Maria have a passion for?